 Whorled Leaf Arrangement

-When three or more leaves are attached to a single node, it is called a whorled leaf arrangement.
-This arrangement is called a verticillate arrangement.
-They grow in a similar manner as opposite leaves.
 However, instead of just two leaves in an opposite pair, there are at least three leaves.
 This arrangement can be seen in catalpa.
-Some other examples of shrubs with whorled leaf arrangement are lemonwood, blackboard tree, Japanese clethra and mountain laurel.
+Some other examples of shrubs with whorled leaf arrangements are lemonwood, blackboard tree, Japanese clethra, and mountain laurel.

 Basal Arrangement